google/fuzzbench/docs/reference/how_it_works.md

 The runner will also periodically archive the current `output_corpus` and sync it to [Google Cloud Storage](https://cloud.google.com/storage) (this is sometimes referred to as a "corpus snapshot").
-The runner terminates when it has run the `fuzz` function for the time specified for each trial when starting an experiment.
+The runner terminates when it has run the `fuzz` function for the time specified for each trial when [starting the experiment]({{
+site.baseurl}}/running-your-own-experiment/running-an-experiment/#experiment-configuration-file).

 ## Measurer